yuhr/NIL/README.md

 - The author(s) MUST NOT include any form of "copyright notice" for the work
 - The author(s) MUST include the licence notification that the work is licensed under NIL by the work itself, not by the author(s)
-  - This is done by bundling LICENSE file with the work
+  - This is done by bundling the [LICENSE](LICENSE) file with the work

 ## Concept